 Sunda Colugo IUCN

-- The IUCN Red List classified the Sunda Colugo species as the Least Concerned (LC).
+- The IUCN Red List classified the Sunda Colugo species like the Least Concerned (LC).

 - They are not threatened, near threatened, or vulnerable.

 - However, their population is continuously decreasing.

 - Flying lemurs or Colugos are not marsupials (pouched mammals).